Fortnite Season 8 release date – Season 8 map changes, skins, Battle Pass info, theories

 So how can we expect our favourite spots to fare against the onset of Season 8?
 A sudden thaw might well turn Polar Peak into an enormous 360-degree waterfall surrounded by lakes, or some similar striking landmark.
 We’ll presumably also see a new Loot Lake rival in the form of the frozen lake just north of Polar Peak.
 But many are starting to ask whether we’ll see the return of old favourites Greasy Grove and Flush Factory once the ice melts – though perhaps not exactly as they were before.

-But now that the snow has covered the entire map, we may well see major changes not just in the south-west corner but to other areas of the map which have remained untouched for a long time, such as Junk Junction, Pleasant Park, Lucky Landing, or Salty Springs.
+But seeing as the snow covered the entire map, we can feasibly take this as a sign that we might see major changes not just in the south-west corner but to other areas of the map which have remained untouched for a long time, such as Junk Junction, Pleasant Park, Lucky Landing, or Salty Springs.
 It feels like the north-east section of the island is overdue some major changes.
 They added The Block, admittedly; but compared to the major towns in the other areas of the map, there’s still comparatively little to lure players to the top-left corner.

 Whatever the changes may be, it’s safe to expect they will be elemental in nature, the result of either fire or ice – or perhaps both forces together.